hpcleuven/VscDocumentation/source/access/access_using_mobaxterm.rst

 3. Setup an SSH agent to avoid typing the passphrase at each login
 ------------------------------------------------------------------

-After you've successfully setup your cluster to connect by double clicking the shortcut, you will notice that you are prompted for the passphrase for each connection you make to a cluster.
+Once you've successfully setup the connection to your cluster, shortcut, you will notice that you are prompted for the passphrase for each connection you make to a cluster.
 To avoid retyping it each time, you can setup an internal SSH agent in